Weather leads to crash, fatal injuries

-SAND LAKE TOWNSHIP – A driver was fatally injured in a crash in the town of Sand Lake, Burnett County, late Monday morning, Dec.
-27.
+SAND LAKE TOWNSHIP — A driver was fatally injured in a crash in the town of Sand Lake, Burnett County, late Monday morning.

-The head-on crash occurred on Hwy.
-70, and the Burnett County Sheriff’s Office said it appeared that a Chrysler Town and Country minivan, travelling west, had crossed the centerline and collided with a Honda Civic that was travelling east.
+The head-on crash occurred on Highway 70, and the Burnett County Sheriff’s Office said it appeared that a Chrysler Town and Country minivan, traveling west, had crossed the centerline and collided with a Honda Civic that was traveling east.

-The driver of the Honda Civic was trapped in the vehicle and was extricated.
-Three helicopters and multiple ambulances transported the driver and four other injured people to medical care.
-The Honda’s driver later died from the injuries.

-“It appeared that weather and road conditions were a factor in causing the crash,” the sheriff’s office said.
-“The names of the parties involved are currently being withheld.”

 Post a comment as